 - Install tamper-proof seals on all valves and package or container openings.

-- Implement a system for a customer to alert the shipper if a hazardous materials shipment is not received when expected.
+- This hazmat transportation checklist also suggests implementing a system for a customer to alert the shipper if a hazardous materials shipment is not received when expected.

-- When products are delivered, check the carrier's identity with shipping documents provided by the shipper.
+- When products are delivered by your hazardous waste transportation services provider, check the carrier's identity with shipping documents provided by the shipper.